andrewparmar/CP-2022Fall/Course_Setup/README.md

 **Canvas** - If you have not already, please check that you have access to CS-6475-001 on Canvas.
 If you just enrolled in the course, it might take some time for you to see the course in Canvas, so give it a couple days.
 If you still do not see the course after waiting, message the Instructors on Ed.

 **Ed** - If this is your first time using Ed as a GT student, go to [https://edstem.org/us/login](https://edstem.org/us/login) and enter your **GT email address**.
 You will be redirected to GT's central Single Sign-On, where you should enter your GT username (e.g. gburdell3) and password.
 Once you are logged in, you will see a Dashboard with your courses that you have access to.
-There is an autosync between Canvas and Ed, so once you're officially added to our Canvas roster, you will be added to the course Ed roster as well.
+Once you are officially added to our Canvas roster, you will be added to the course Ed roster as well.
+We will do a daily Ed roster check during Week 1 to make sure the Ed and Canvas rosters are synced.
 Once you have access to the course Canvas, you can also access Ed by selecting 'Ed Discussion' in our Canvas sidebar.

 Once you have access to Ed, go ahead and introduce yourself!